What is NIS2?

 - Active follow-up on risk reports and audit findings.

-Claiming ignorance is not a valid defence, regulators expect management to understand the risks and actively drive mitigation efforts.
+Regulators expect the leadership team to understand the risks and actively driving mitigation efforts.

 Penalties.
 Non-compliance can result in fines of up to €10 million or 2% of global annual turnover for essential entities, and up to €7 million or 1.4% for important entities.
 Regulators can also impose temporary management bans.